jewel/clearskies/protocol/core.md

 level of access so that the sharing node does not have to stay online.

-Access code UI
+Access Code UI
 --------------

-What follows is only a suggested user interface.
+This section contains a suggested user interface for sharing access codes.

-When the user activates the "share" button a dialog is shown with the following:
+When the user activates the "share" button, a dialog is shown with the
+following:

 * A radio input for one of "read-write", "read-only", and "untrusted"
 * The new access code, as a text field that can be edited
 * A status area
-* A "Cancel access code" button
+* A "Cancel Access Code" button
-* A "Extend access code" button
+* A "Extend Access Code" button

-If the user chooses to "Cancel access code", the access code should no longer unlock the share.
-The "Extend access code" button should present advanced options, and perhaps default to 24 hours.
+If the user chooses to "Cancel Access Code", the access code should no longer unlock the share.
+The "Extend Access Code" button should present advanced options, and perhaps default to 24 hours.

-Once the access code has used by the friend and both computers are connected, the status area should indicate as such.
+Once the access code has been used by the friend and both computers are connected, the status area should indicate as such.
 It will no longer be possible to cancel the access code, but it can still be extended.

-Peer discovery
+Peer Discovery
 --------------

 When first given an access code, the access ID is used to find peers.
 If the